How Long Does It Take to Learn German? 4 Factors to Speed Up the Process

 You can actually combine the immersion method we discussed above with your grammar practice.
 For example, you can naturally absorb German grammatical structures by listening to native German pop stars—here’s how.

 Want to speed things up even more?
-Check out these six tricks to hack German grammar.
+Check out this post, which features six tricks to hack German grammar:

 Here’s one last secret for you: there won’t necessarily be a single moment where you’ve totally learned German.
 Language learning is an ongoing process even after you can start calling yourself fluent.